 How will I get paid?

-Your salary can be paid directly into your bank account or your employer may choose to pay you by check.
-Method of payment should be determined prior to employment and stipulated in your contract.
+Your salary can be paid directly into your bank account or your employer may choose to pay you by check – this is highly unlikely in these days of digital banking.
+The method of payment should be determined prior to employment and stipulated in your contract.

 Your pay slip – tlush maskoret

 The law states that every employee received a printed pay slip.
 All deductions, benefits, taxes, bonuses etc., must be recorded on the pay slip.